bleroni/Torpy-Scraper-CDK-Stack/README.md

-# CDK Stack for Web Scraper on EC2 with Lambda Function Trigger
+# CDK Stack for Web Scraper on EC2

 This CDK Stack deploys a web scraper on an EC2 instance and a Lambda function that triggers the script every hour using an EventBridge trigger.
 The scraper script is written in Python and uses the TorPy library for anonymity.